You can use this page to quickly learn about Open Space in words, picture and videos.

 Setting up Open Space is simple- unless you try to control it.

-Videos on OPEN SPACE TECHNOLOGY:
+Watch some videos on OPEN SPACE TECHNOLOGY:

 - Here’s a really good video for socializing Open Space inside your organization.
 You can show this to company leaders- the production and quality is good, and tells the story well.
 About 30 mins: (video link)